Bertha (Perth): Roman history

 The 9 acre site was identified in the 18th century.
 It has been damaged by river erosion and by ploughing, but excavations in 1973 revealed a ditch 11 ft wide and 5.5 ft deep.
 Immediately within the ditch was a wide berm over 30 ft wide and this was backed by a turf rampart averaging about 21 ft wide.
+Further field studies were reported in 2006 as part of the Roman Gask Project.

+A Roman Altar Stone, inscribed DISCIPVLINA AVGUSTI 'To the discipline of the emperor' was found at the Bertha site near the River Almond in 1958.
+The cult of military discipline was strongly favored by Hadrian and other emperors from the 2nd century AD onwards.
+As of June 2025, the stone is on display in the Perth Museum.

+Bertha Park, a mixed-use area to the north of Perth's city centre, preserves the name.